-- Compare the strengths and limitations of cloud computing - Identify the architecture, infrastructure and delivery models of cloud computing - Apply suitable virtualization concept. - Choose the appropriate cloud player, Programming Models and approach. - Address the core issues of cloud computing such as security, privacy and interoperability - Design Cloud Services and Set a private cloud.
+- Identify the architecture, infrastructure and delivery models of cloud computing - Apply suitable virtualization concept. - Choose the appropriate cloud player, Programming Models and approach. - Address the core issues of cloud computing such as security, privacy and interoperability and design Cloud Services and Set a private cloud